bcgov/DriveBC.ca/infrastructure/README.md

 - Init
   - Sets up the Secrets and ConfigMaps prior to building the other components
 - CrunchDB Postgres
-  - Based off: https://github.com/bcgov/crunchy-postgres/ with a few notable changes to support our environment.
+  - Based off: https://github.com/bcgov/crunchy-postgres/ with a few changes to support our environment.
 - Django
 - Tasks
 - Redis